Bhutan Discovered - 7 Days

 Thimphu

-Today begins with a pleasant walk that meanders gently up the valley through paddy fields, pristine woodlands, and a Tibetan village, a trail that continues uphill (1 hour) to the Cheri Dorji Dhen monastery – built in 1620 by Shabdrung, the first ruler of Bhutan.
-Back in Thimphu, stop to enjoy the incredible views from the Buddha Dordenma before visiting Simply Bhutan, a living museum where you can explore the traditional homes and lifestyles of the Bhutanese.
-You may like to try your hand at archery, Bhutan's national sport.
-Stop by the National Memorial Chorten – many Thimphu residents consider this to be the heart and soul of the city and gather here every day to pray and walk clockwise around the chorten.
-Afterward, visit a local institute where students become masters of Bhutan's 13 national arts and crafts - from carpentry and masonry to paper making and embroidery.
-The incredible National Textile Museum is a great way to learn more about the history of craft in Bhutan and if you’re in the mood for a spot of shopping, the National Handicrafts Emporium offers high-quality traditional goods and a small family-run enterprise that manufactures paper and paper products using traditional methods.
+Start today with an uphill hike through the valley, passing paddy fields, woodlands and a Tibetan village to reach the Cheri Dorji Dhen monastery – built in 1620 by Shabdrung, Bhutan’s first ruler.
+Return to Thimphu, stopping to enjoy the views from the Buddha Dordenma before visiting Simply Bhutan – a living museum where you can explore the traditional homes and lifestyles of the Bhutanese.
+You might like to try your hand at archery, Bhutan's national sport.
+Then, visit the National Memorial Chorten – many Thimphu residents gather here every day to pray and walk clockwise around the chorten.
+After, visit a local institute where students become masters of Bhutan's 13 national arts and crafts, including carpentry, masonry, paper making and embroidery.
+The National Textile Museum is a great way to learn more about the history of craft in Bhutan and, if you’re in the mood for some shopping, the National Handicrafts Emporium offers high-quality traditional goods like handcrafted paper.

 Day 3